Springboard to Rhodes

 When staying in Ixia you’ll be spoilt for choice for places to explore.
 At the top of Filerimos Hill, one of the oldest relics on the island can be found – the Doric temple.
 The Doric temple was dedicated to the Greek Gods Zeus and Athena Polias, you can literally walk among history as you explore this area and visit the nearby Ancient Stadium of Rhodes.

 If you want to spend some time in Rhodes Town – the historical capital city of the island, it’s just a 15-minute drive away.
 Rhodes Town is full of ancient landmarks, and there certainly is a lot to see.
 If you just want to unwind and relax there are also plenty of restaurants, bars, and boutiques, perfect for foodies and shopaholics.

 Book your luxury Ixia holiday with Sovereign and we’ll help you get the most from your time away.
-Speak to one of our Trusted Advisers who are holiday making experts and will help you find the ideal hotel for your trip.
+Speak to one of our Personal Travel Planners who are holiday making experts and will help you find the ideal hotel for your trip.
 Choose the Sheraton Rhodes Resort for its large complex filled with facilities, including six restaurants, a private beach, and three outdoor swimming pools.
 The Elite Suites Rhodes offers elegantly designed architecture, views of the sweeping golden bay below and an extensive spa and wellness centre.

 The flight to Rhodes is around 3 hours 45 minutes from the UK.